• Menu

 June – August

-Call me biased because I lived in Spain for 8 years and made a career out of a Barcelona tourist blog, but Vancouver’s top beaches are actually better.
+Call me biased because I lived in Spain for eight years and made a career out of a Barcelona tourist blog, but Vancouver’s top beaches are actually better.

-If you’re visiting Vancouver in summer, in particular in August know it’s also the best time to visit Stanley Park to experience a unique combination of scenery and history wrapped into an urban old growth forest.
+If you’re visiting Vancouver in summer, know it’s also the best time to visit Stanley Park to experience a unique combination of scenery and history wrapped into an urban old-growth forest.

 The whole city buzzes, especially artisan Granville Island, mountain paradise Grouse Mountain, and hipster haven Commercial Drive.
-The patios here populate with locals and tourists supping Vancouver craft beer and chowing down on local Vancouver food.
+The patios here are populated with locals and tourists supping Vancouver craft beer and chowing down on local Vancouver food.

 Events: